Kuwohi: History

-The Cherokee name for the mountain is Kuwahi or Kuwohi (ᎫᏩᎯ), translating to 'mulberry place'.
+The Cherokee name for the mountain is Kuwahi (ᎫᏩᎯ) or Kuwohi (ᎫᏬᎯ), translating to 'mulberry place'.
 According to a Cherokee myth recorded by ethnologist James Mooney in the late 19th century, the mountain was the home of the White Bear, the great chief of all bears, and the location of one of the bears' council houses.
 The enchanted lake of Ataga'hi ("Gall Place"), the waters of which could cure wounded bears, was believed by the Cherokee to be located somewhere between Kuwohi and the headwaters of the Oconaluftee River to the east.

 In 1789, an act passed by the North Carolina legislature ceded what is now Tennessee to the federal government.
 This act fixed a portion of the boundary between the two along the crest of the "Great Iron or Smoky Mountains," which would have included the mountain later known as Clingmans Dome.
 The mountain was dubbed "Smoky Dome" by American settlers moving in from other areas.

 In 1859, the mountain was renamed to "Clingmans Dome" by geographer Arnold Guyot for compatriot Thomas L. Clingman, who extensively explored, measured, and promoted the area in the 1850s, and who would go on to become a Confederate general of the American Civil War.
 Guyot named the mountain for Clingman because of an argument between Clingman and a professor at the University of North Carolina, Elisha Mitchell, over which mountain was actually the highest in the region.
 Mitchell contended that a peak by the name of Black Dome (now known as Mount Mitchell) was the highest, while Clingman asserted that Smoky Dome was the true highest peak.
+Clingman had previously measured Smoky Dome’s elevation during a joint expedition in 1858 using triangulation and barometers, becoming the first person to accurately measure the elevation of the mountain top, despite never stepping foot on the mountain.
 Guyot determined that Black Dome was 39 ft higher than Smoky Dome.